We sell pet Jellyfish.

 Paola Espitia — Director of Education

 As the Director of Education for Jellyfish Art, Paola collaborates with educators to develop and implement innovative education resources and projects that bring jellies and marine science to K-12 classrooms.
 She conducts outreach education through Skype in the Classroom and gives professional development workshops to educators across the country.
 Paola also provides customer support by answering any questions or concerns about the jellies and Jellyfish Art products.
 With a B.Sc. in Wildlife Conservation and Photography from the University of Delaware and an M.Sc. in Marine Biology and Coastal Zone Management from the Nova Southeastern University Oceanographic Center in Ft.
 Lauderdale, Florida, Paola has devoted her career to marine conservation.
-She has worked in informal education at public aquariums across the country from the Monterey Bay Aquarium to the National Aquarium in Baltimore, was a jellyfish aquarist at the Downtown Aquarium in Denver, Colorado, and conducted her thesis research on coral restoration in south Florida.
-Through her graduate experience, Paola learned that though research is important, there is a significant gap in communication between scientists and the public.
-She joined the Jellyfish Art team in 2014 to be part of creating something that would inspire and educate people about the importance of being ocean minded.
+Through her graduate work in coral restoration, Paola learned that though research is important, there is a significant gap in communication between scientists and the public.
+Since joining the Jellyfish Art team in 2014, Paola has strived to make science accessible by creating materials that inspire and educate people about the importance of being ocean minded.

 Paola can be reached at 844-535-5900 or at [email protected]